 This is a time of unprecedented promise in the race to end Alzheimer's.
 We are growing philanthropic support, fostering a dynamic community of scientists and securing increased federal funding for research.
 A dramatic expansion in NIH funding demands that we advance high-potential projects to feed the pipeline in an equally dramatic fashion and we are doing just that.
-Our active commitments total over $185 million to more than 540 active best-of-field projects in 30 countries.
+Our active commitments total over $208 million in 590 active best-of-field projects in 31 countries.

 To capitalize on and sustain the momentum we've generated, we are committed to doubling our research investment over the next five years.

 We have never been as optimistic as we are today that we are on the verge of something truly transformational.
 Our time is now, and together we will change the trajectory of this disease.
 We welcome your partnership!